How Do Interest-Only Remortgages Work: A Full Guide

 Compile a full picture of your income and outgoings.
 Next, consult a good mortgage advisor to explore your choices.

-If you’re curious about how your monthly payments could change, use the mortgage calculator below for a cost comparison between a repayment mortgage and an interest-only option.
+If you’re curious about how your monthly payments could change, use the mortgage repayment calculator below for a cost comparison between a repayment mortgage and an interest-only option.

 Bear in mind, that both paths have their ups and downs.
 Grasping them fully before diving in is vital.